variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

+[ ] finally using "block.color == block.color.grey" has bit me
-[ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
+    I need to change any object identity comparisons to boolean comparisons [ ] when we decode game.board the rows of "false" become rows of "nil" [ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
     - add a snap-to-zero for some sub pixel EPSILON?